mebishalnapit/the-newsmag/readme.md

 ## CHANGELOG
 #### VERSION TBD
 * Change the priority for the theme Custom CSS wp_head hook
+* Add theme support for selective refresh for widgets

 #### VERSION 1.0
 * Fix the display of hidden contents when the menu and content area both are sticky